serverless/serverless/docs/providers/spotinst/guide/intro.md

 ### Services

 A **Service** is the Framework's unit of organization.
 You can think of it as a project file, though you can have multiple services for a single application.
-It's where you define your Functions, the Events that trigger them, and the Resources your Functions use, all in one file entitled `serverless.yml` (or `serverless.json` or `serverless.js`).
+It's where you define your Functions, the Events that trigger them, and the Resources your Functions use, all in one file by default entitled `serverless.yml` (or `serverless.json` or `serverless.js`).
 It looks like this:

 ```yml